Dessyreqt/alttprandomizer/readme.md

 - You can enter the Exploration Glitch in Tower of Hera by falling down the rightmost hole on the 3F, then jumping right from the wall.

 # What's new in Randomizer?

+v6
+- SRAM Trace checkbox now available.
+Check out Zarby89's HUD at https://zarby89.github.io/ZeldaHud/ to learn how to use this.
+- The third phase of Ganon has no additional warps.
+- Removed a key door in Ganon’s Tower (1F) and Misery Mire (B2) for better key randomization.
+- Adjustments to Desert Palace, Misery Mire, and Ganon's Tower key logic.
+- Pegasus Boots will now only show up in places where Titan's Mitt is not needed.
+- The Magic Bat now has a 1/3 chance to give 1/4 Magic instead of 1/2 Magic.
+- The Chest Game is limited to 2 chests per session to prevent crashes.
+- The cursed dwarf is removed when you die or s+q with him following you.
+- The sanctuary priest is now immortal and also refills your magic.
+- The old man on Death Mountain also refills your magic.
+- The 3 pots in Link’s house have been changed from hearts to a full magic jar and 2 faeries.
+- Defeating Agahnim removes followers and keeps the doors to Hyrule Castle open.
+- Removed the opening psychic message and invisible follower.
+- Removed all Pyramid text after defeating Agahnim.
+- Graphical bug fixes (shadow pendant, big key icons, wide sprites, faerie fountains, toggle items, arrow HUD icon.)
+- Other minor logic changes

 v5
 - Added capability for Mushroom/Powder and Shovel/Ocarina to be carried simultaneously.